CarlSargunar/Umbraco-Docker/Instructions_1_Linux_Mac.md

 ### Create the Dockerfile

-Copy the Docker file by copying it from /Files/Umbdata/UmbDock/Dockerfile to UmbDock/Dockerfile.
+Copy the Docker file by from /Files/Umbdata/UmbDock/Dockerfile to UmbDock/Dockerfile.

 ### Network